kmcginnes/XamlKitchenSink/Behaviors/Readme.md

 NullVisibility
 --------------

 Similar to BooleanVisibility, but for null checks.
+If the value is a `string` then it will also check for `string.Empty`.

 ```XML
 <TextBlock Text="Joker is here"